ggouws/HPC_NCBI-SRA_data_submission/READme.md

     aims of your research project or a larger project that yours may form part of.

     A **project title**: A short project title that will be suitable for public display.

     A **public description**: A brief paragraph description of the research, study goals and relevance (4 000 character limit).

-**BioSample attributes**/information.
+    **BioSample attributes/information**.
 The BioSample accession is a record that holds the biological and physical information about your sample.
 You can provide this information by populating a table online or by filling out and uploading a template Excel spreadsheet or tab-delimited text file.
 The relevant templates are provided for you according to your chosen submission tool (see Step 16 below).
-The tool and template will depend on the study, e.g., single species (WGS or ddRAD population genomics or genome assemblies), multiple species or environmental/mixed DNA (metagenetics, metabarcoding and metagenomic) studies, targeted amplicons and genomic sequences.
+The tool and template will depend on the study, e.g., single species (WGS or ddRAD population genomics or genome assemblies), multiple species or environmental/mixed DNA (metagenetics, metabarcoding and metagenomic)
+    studies, targeted amplicons and genomic sequences.

-A few of the more common templates are linked here:\
+    A few of the more common templates are linked provided for download here:\
 \
 - [<u>Template for multiple sequence read files from a model organism</u>](https://docs.google.com/spreadsheets/d/1jeIcFDJvJKnaKeCEP-T0Lio59_c6dCon/edit?usp=sharing&ouid=103704150987277628350&rtpof=true&sd=true)